 The DePaul University School of Music Percussion Department strives to instill in each student the fundamentals of technique and musicianship that are essential for a career in music, regardless of area of emphasis.
 Students in the percussion department have gone on to have varied career tracks such as performance, education, business, sound recording, and composition.
 Whether you are interested in orchestral percussion, new music, chamber music, or collegiate/K-12 teaching, we have a course of study that we can customize for you.

 Under the direction of Michael Kozakis, the Percussion Ensemble performs a large variety of music expressly written for percussion.
 The ensemble is dedicated to performing a balance of historically important works and the latest contemporary works.
-The ensemble performs a fall, winter, and spring concert and performances at student recitals and various Days of Percussion and large conventions.
+The ensemble performs fall, winter, and spring concerts and performances at student recitals, various Days of Percussion, and large conventions.
 Performances include a mix of works written for the small chamber group to the large percussion orchestra.

 Click here to see a list of some recent pieces performed by the Percussion Ensemble.

 Through audition, all percussionists at DePaul are assigned to large ensembles at the beginning of each school year.
 Students can be assigned to Symphony Orchestra, Concert Orchestra, Wind Ensemble, Wind Symphony, Opera, and the new music ensemble, 20+.
 Occasionally, due to repertoire requirements, students are assigned to more than one ensemble per quarter.

 Students can request their lesson studio of choice each quarter from the percussion coordinator.
 While requests are rarely denied, this is ultimately a faculty decision based on teacher load, faculty discussion of the student’s progress, etc. Faculty highly encourage a reasonable continued length of study with the same teacher(s) to attain the concepts being taught properly.